omahs/tezos-mirror/docs/oxford/sapling.rst

 correctness of the balance.
 All the signatures are over the hash of the data that we wish to sign and the hash function used is Blake2-b, prefixed with the anti-replay string.
-The anti-replay string is the the concatenation of the chain id and the smart contract address.
+The anti-replay string is the concatenation of the chain id and the smart contract address.
 The same string has to be used by the client for signing.